Human Intellect vs. Instincts/Emotions

 To understand yourself, others, our existence in the Universe, and current political and social affairs in any society on this planet, it is extremely important to understand human nature, instincts, and behaviors.
 Such understanding is a key to improving our situations individually, in our society, and for improvement of life on Earth, in practical and workable ways.

-Our animal instincts which developed by evolutionary natural selection got us to where we are now, but we need to understand and manage them in the modern era using our intellect if we are to live our lives in the best ways, both mentally and behaviorally, and choose peace and progress over warfare and destruction, which has reached a critical level in our current technological capabilities suddenly in the current generation.
+Our animal instincts, which developed by evolutionary natural selection, got us to where we are now, but we need to understand and manage them in the modern era using our intellect if we are to live our lives in the best ways, both mentally and behaviorally, and choose peace and progress over warfare and destruction, which has reached a critical level in our current technological capabilities suddenly in the current generation.

-We won't improve the gene pool significantly in the near future, but these instincts are the roots of violations of modern ethics, destruction of the environment (which will eventually impact us heavily by climate change, not just global warming), personal addictions (of many sorts), and many sorts of rationalizations and offenses in the business, political, and social realms.
+Instincts are the roots of violations of modern ethics, destruction of the environment (which will eventually impact us heavily by climate change, not just global warming), personal addictions (of many sorts), and many kinds of rationalizations and offenses in the business, political, and social realms.

 In geologic time, our current species has suddenly changed from small tribes of hunter-gatherer cultures with primitive tools, to large agricultural communities, then kingdoms, then empires, then technology driven societies, and now an interconnected world community whose members are increasingly urban.
 We have developed laws and rules for societies, in geographically segmented (national) ways, as well as international laws, but enforcement is quite often infeasible in the big bad world.
 There is overwhelmingly too much evil, corruption, power by the greedy, money politics, and simple selfish carelessness.